 Whether you are buying a tablet for watching videos, browsing the web, or for your kids’ online classes, choosing the best tablet can be a confusing affair.
 You have to select the right screen size and a fast processor, and the battery should last at least a day on a single charge.
+Even after taking all these factors into consideration, you can still find it hard to shortlist the best tablets.
 There are hundreds of tablets out there, and if you are looking for a new tablet this year, we will help you choose the right tablet for your needs and budget.

 Screen & Audio

 The most crucial aspect to consider while buying a tablet is to look at the screen size and screen quality; after all, it’s the most-used component of the device.
 You should be looking at a tablet that has a 10-inch screen and Full HD resolution.
 While tablets with 7-inch or 8-inch might be compact and light, they feel cramped while browsing the web and especially during online classes.

 If you are a movie buff, make sure that you choose a tablet that has a 10-inch or bigger screen with a peak brightness of 400 nits or higher.
 Better even, you should look for a tablet with an OLED screen, which offers inky blacks, an extremely high contrast ratio, and wide viewing angles.
 OLED screens make videos (and even images) appear incredibly immersive.
 To top that up, stereo speakers offer good audio quality.

 Ideal Tablet Screen and Audio Specs To Look Out For In A Tablet In 2021

 - Screen Resolution: Full HD or better resolution

 - Screen Type: OLED screen (if it fits in the budget)

 - Loudspeakers: Stereo speakers